Français

 6.

-Who receives employment assistance
+Who receives employment and life stabilization assistance

 7.